-3 Best Scenic Walks
+3 Best Scenic Walks In St Ives

 Unfortunately, John Knill died and was buried in London, so never got to make full use of his spectacular mausoleum.
 However, he did leave a lasting legacy as well as the monument: he established a quinquennial ceremony involving ten young dancing girls from St Ives, two black-clad widows, and a fiddler to play the Furry Dance.
 This rather unusual custom continues to this day.